-An employee may use annual leave, earned compensatory time, or leave without pay if he/she must attend Reserve or National Guard Training sessions or exercises in excess of the fifteen day maximum.
+An employee may use vacation time, PTO leave, or leave without pay if he/she must attend Reserve or National Guard Training sessions or exercises in excess of the fifteen day maximum.

 An employee going on military leave shall provide his or her supervisor with a set of orders within two (2) business days after receiving them.